Listen to this article now

 Mushroom Leather is Beneficial for Human Skin

-Moreover, tests conducted by ZVNDER, a German company specialised in mushroom leather accessories show that:
+Moreover, tests conducted by ZVNDER, a German company that specialized in mushroom leather accessories show that:

 “When in direct contact with the skin, mushroom leather shoes have improved athlete’s foot condition.
 Even as watch straps, this material prevents skin irritation in people suffering from eczema.“